Women and religion: Sikhism

 At the time of the Gurus, women were considered very low in society.
 Women were treated as mere property whose only value was as a servant or for entertainment.
 They were considered seducers and distractions from man's spiritual path.
 Men were allowed polygamy but widows were not allowed to remarry; instead, they were encouraged to burn themselves on their husbands funeral pyre (sati).
 Child marriage and female infanticide were prevalent and purdah (veils) were popular for women.
 Women were also not allowed to inherit any property.
-Many Hindu women were captured and sold as slaves in foreign Islamic countries.
+Many Hindu women were captured and sold as slaves in foreign countries.

 The Sikh faith is 500 years old.
 Guru Nanak spread the message of equality and love.
 Guru Nanak preached about a universal God which is not limited to different religions, race, colour, gender, and nation.
 The Sikh belief is made up of justice and human rights with historical examples of the Sikh Gurus as well as their followers that make sacrifices for their faith and religion.